DoctorDalek1963/uni/README.md

 to view and rebuild on any changes.

 Once the assignment is complete, run `just finish` to clean, build, and rename the PDF.

+If you need to override any recipe dependencies, run `just new-justfile` to create a new justfile with the necessary setup for overriding recipes.